InvincibleJuggernaut/WikiFe/README.md

 <h2>Future Improvements</h2>

 - [ ] Monthly trends
-- [ ] Option to check the trend for a particular day in the past
+- [ ] Option to check the most popular searches for a particular day in the past